Artistic Development Classes

 Bring your designs to life with this class!
 You will have the opportunity to learn and explore the world of design by actually designing and working collaboratively with students from the Directing III class.
 In putting our feet to the pavement, at Studio Z, you will be given the opportunity to be treated as an actual designer for a paid audience!
 Working with a selected director(s) you will design all elements of a given script: Costumes, Sets, Lights, Sound, Props, Hair, and Makeup for our “Two-Nights of One-Act Plays” to be performed for our season audience.
 There are classes in which you will learn how to design these elements for your selected scripts as well as to work collaboratively during class with your directors.
 This is a unique opportunity at Studio Z as this type of design work is normally only available at the collegiate level.
 In addition, you can test your work for a “preview” audience during our end of the Spring semester showcase performance.
 Mind of the Artist is a mandatory prerequisite for this course.

-This course builds off of Introduction to Directing continues to explore Robert Moss’ Five Stages of Directing this time through utilizing plays and text.
-Students will direct as well as act in each other’s scenes.
+This course builds off of Introduction to Directing continues to explore Robert Moss’ Five Stages of Directing, this time through utilizing plays and text.
+Student directors will direct as well as act in each other’s scenes.
 Actors registered for the course will be able to act in multiple scenes and apply their acting skills to a variety of genres.
-All students will explore multiple bodies of dramatic work to get a taste of how to direct comedy, tragedy, and everything in-between.
+All students will explore multiple bodies of dramatic work to get a taste of how to direct and act in comedy, tragedy, and everything in between.
 Introduction to Directing is a mandatory prerequisite for this course for all students registering as directors.
-This course will have a showcase performance at the Phelps Hotel at the end of the semester.
+This course will have a showcase performance at the end of the semester.

 Unlock the rich world of Shakespearean theatre and performance by learning how to interpret and embody the text.
 Using Kristin Linklater’s technique to “Freeing Shakespeare’s Voice,” actors will use intense speech and rhythmic exercises as well as monologue work and scene study to re-create Shakespeare’s voice through his characters as if it was the actors’ own.
-This course will have a showcase performance at the Phelps Hotel at the end of the semester.
+This course will have a showcase performance at the end of the semester.
 (Wednesdays @ 7:30-9 PM)

 The culmination of Introduction to Directing and Directing II this course gives feet to our mantra that students lead the way and can have professional resume-building opportunities at Studio Z. Students in this course will work intensely with Robert Moss’ Five Stages of Directing by applying the stages to a One-Act Play of their choosing and by working hand-in-hand with designer(s) from the Introduction to Design course (see below).
 In true theatrical collaboration, the directing students will cast, direct, and work with designer(s) to create a finished product which will be a paid performance for our “Two-Nights of One-Act Plays,” which will be billed as part of our Studio Z season and will perform for a live, paid audience.
 In addition they will have the opportunity to test their work on a “preview” audience during the end of semester showcase performance.
 This is a unique opportunity and one that is normally only incorporated into collegiate-level study.
 Both Introduction to Directing and Directing II are mandatory prerequisites for this course.